-Physics 1
+Physics

-Length: 18 weeks, block Prerequisite: Algebra 2
+Length: 36 weeks, 1 period Prerequisite: Algebra 2

-By conducting investigative labs, students will learn scientific techniques as well as fundamental principles of physic in motion, Newton's Laws, momentum & impulse, projectiles, rotational motion, and energy.
+By conducting investigative labs, students will learn scientific techniques as well as fundamental principles of physics in motion, Newton's Laws, momentum & impulse, projectiles, rotational motion, energy, electricity and magnetism, and optics.
 Class is active with no lecture.
 Ideas are developed through lab work and practice problems and then deployed in various situations that include practical labs and problem solving.
 Students who intend to go on to work in engineering, science, and medicine should seriously consider the course.
 Fee required.